chetmurthy/sandbox-public/camlp5/qast.md

 full quotation support both for the AST type, and for its automatically-generated hashconsed variant.

-# Appendix: Parameter-parsing for PPX Rewriters
+# Appendix A: Parameter-parsing for PPX Rewriters

 I've shown three different PPX rewriters (`migrate`, `hashcons`, and `q_ast`) and in some of their invocations, there are nontrivial OCaml